microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

 1. Reply to the comment ":exclamation: This file doesn't require review." in the file `linesToAdd.ts` with any arbitrary comment.
-1. Copy the contents of `step8` to your repo, choosing to replace the older files with the newer ones.
+1. Copy the contents of `step8` to your repository, choosing to replace the older files with the newer ones.
 1. Delete `add.ts`.
 1. Commit the changes to your branch.
 1. On the Azure DevOps server, navigate to your existing PR.
 The build pipelines